 - If their bones had knife or “slash” marks, it would imply that a knife or machete was used in some fashion.

 Granted, we must consider that many of their large bones were never found.
 Kris Kremer’s arm bones, leg bones and skull were never found, which tells us something important – the largest bones, that would normally be easiest to find, weren’t in that area.
 So what happened to them?
 That’s a mystery.

 Normal Bone Scratches From River Sediment

-I had to learn the correct scientific terminology when researching these topics.
+I had to learn the correct scientific terminology when researching natural bone scratching in rivers.
 Instead of searching “bone scratches” I had to use “microwear” and “abrasions” in my search terms.
 Instead of “bones” I had to use “taphonomy” or “osteology”.
 After I changed my wording, I was able to get a lot further.

 In the image above, we can see microabrasions, scratches and cracking present on a bone after being bombarded in underwater conditions with various common forms of river sediment.

 It turns out that bone scratches is a very common field of study in forensics.
 The effect that rivers and waterways have on bones is a subject of particular interest to forensic scientists, probably because bodies and bones are dumped in waterways by criminals so often.

 “Within the taphonomical studies, many of the efforts have been concentrated in the understanding of the processes that affect the disintegration, dragging, transport, dispersion, and other post mortem alterations on human remains and in which way this alterations can be interpreted within the forensic context.”A Taphonomic Approach to Marine Abrasion on Human Bones

 Here are some more key parts I found in this study:

 “In the bones that were affected by the fluvial transportation, the entire surface appears affected.”